-There is strong local and stakeholder support for climate adaptation and preparation, demonstrated by the coordination among Broward, Miami-Dade, Monroe, and Palm Beach Counties, and several municipalities, united to form the Southeast Florida Regional Climate Change Compact.
+Furthermore, there is strong regional support for climate adaptation and preparation, demonstrated by the coordination among Broward, Miami-Dade, Monroe, and Palm Beach Counties, and several municipalities, united to form the Southeast Florida Regional Climate Change Compact.
 It represents a new form of regional climate governance designed to allow local governments to set the agenda for adaptation, while providing state and federal agencies with access to technical assistance and support.

-It should be noted that USACE overarching climate adaptation policy requires consideration of climate change, for both sea level change and inland hydrology, in all studies to reduce vulnerabilities and enhance the resilience of water resources infrastructure.
-The assessments are performed, in accordance with published USACE climate guidance, at an appropriate, scalable level based on the complexity, size and level of risk associated with the study.
+USACE overarching climate adaptation policy requires consideration of climate change, for both sea level change and inland hydrology, in all studies to reduce vulnerabilities and enhance the resilience of water resources infrastructure.
+Consistent with this, assessments are performed at an appropriate, scalable level based on the complexity, size and level of risk associated with the study.